slatedocs/slate/source/includes/v4/_tickets.md

 - price_cents (integer), price of the ticket in EUR cents
 - vat_pct (float), the tickets tax rate
 - tax_included (boolean), whether the tax (if any) is included in price_cents or not
-- first_entry (integer), first possible entry in minutes from beginning of day
+- first_entry (integer), first possible entry in minutes from beginning of day, can be combined with `valid_at` parameter
-- last_entry (integer), last possible entry in minutes from beginning of day
+- last_entry (integer), last possible entry in minutes from beginning of day, can be combined with `valid_at` parameter
 - entry_duration (integer), if ticket type is a time slot, the slot duration in minutes, else null
 - min_persons (integer), minimum quantity to buy per order
 - max_persons (integer), maximum quantity to buy per order
 - personalizeable (boolean), weather the ticket can be personalised (e.g. annual tickets)
 - attendees (string), when required, the attendees needs to be set on purchase
+- identification (string), info attribute for entry system to require manual identification document (e.g. for reduced tickets)

 ## Details of single ticket